jadetherras/ADAlligators_website/3Methods.md

 <details>
     <summary>Other intermediate ARDL models...(if interested, click here)</summary>

+    <p><b>Baseline: in all of the following models, we could not detect a significant correlation between violent movies in real-world violence.</b></p>

     <ul>
         <li><b>Violence offense ratios:</b> In this approach, we normalize the real-world violence but keep the box office revenues as they are.
             <ul>